Can You Burn Charcoal In A Fireplace And Wood Stove

 Exploring the Feasibility of Using Charcoal in a Fireplace

-The first question that arises is whether you can burn charcoal in a fireplace.
+The first question is whether you can burn charcoal in a fireplace.
 While fireplaces are primarily designed for burning wood, it is possible to use charcoal as an alternative fuel source.

-However, there are certain factors to consider before using charcoal in a fireplace.
+However, certain factors should be considered before using charcoal in a fireplace.

 Charcoal Burns Hotter Than Wood